Prashant528/serv_test/README.md

 pip3 install flask

 Run:
-1. Go to the folder and open terminal.
+1. Go to the project folder and open terminal.
 2. Type "python3 server.py"  (might have to use "py" or "python" for proper python)
 3. Open browser
 4. Go to address : localhost:5000